ShanGor/age/README.md

 This project is a fork of the [Apache AGE](https://github.com/apache/age) project.
 To provide Windows distribution for the Apache AGE project.
 It will provide a binary package for Windows, along with PostgreSQL 17 and PGVector 0.8.0.

+# Release
+Please navigate to the [release page](https://github.com/ShanGor/apache-age-windows/releases/tag/PG17%2Fv1.5.0-rc0) and download:
+- `pgsql17-mingw64-x86_64-min.7z`: Minimal runnable package, without ssl or icu support etc. (The package compiled with those dependencies are not included)
+- `pgsql17-mingw64-x86-dependencies.7z`: Dependencies to enable the PG with icu, ssl, lz4, zstd etc. You can extract the files to the PG folder, or just copy those DLL files.
+- `pgAdmin4-8.14-windows-x86_64.7z`: `pgAdmin 4` v8.14 for Windows.

 # Steps to compile if you want to do it on your machine:
 1. Install MSYS2-MINGW64, and install the following packages:
    ```